Kopřivná: Etymology

 The original German name Geppersdorf ("Gepper's village") was derived from the personal name of the lokator of the village.
 The Czech name was created in 1846, when the German letter "g" was replaced by similarly sounding Czech "kopř-", thus the new name was Kopřinov.
 The word "Kopřivnov" reminded the Czech word kopřiva (i.e. 'nettle'), so the name was changed to Kopřivná in 1924.

 Geography

 Kopřivná is located about 9 km north of Šumperk and 54 km northwest of Olomouc.
 It lies in the Hanušovice Highlands.
-The highest point is a hill at 740 m above sea level.
-The eponymous creek Kopřivná springs here and flows across the municipality.
+The highest point is near the top of the hill Osikový vrch at 740 m above sea level.
+The eponymous stream Kopřivná originates here and flows across the municipality.

 History

 The first written mention of Kopřivná is from 1414, where it is mentioned as a part of the Bludov estate.

 The population was ethnically German until World War II.
-After the war, Germans were expelled and the village was partially resettled by Czechs.
+After the war, the German-speaking population was expelled and the village was partially resettled by Czechs.

 Transport

-The railway line Šumperk–Jeseník runs along the western municipal border outside the built-up area.
+The railway line Šumperk–Jeseník runs along the western municipal border, outside the built-up area.
+There are two train stations located outside the territory of Kopřivná.